Parse your robots.txt file the same way Google's crawlers do

 and other Google crawlers use

-This site's own robots.txt file exposes the differences compared to each.
+This site's own robots.txt file exposes the problem of using the open source checker without a wrapper.
 You can copy-and-paste it here to see that both googlebot

 and googlebot-image